HOME OF THE $50 COMBO DISCOUNT

 Why is it a concern?

 The radon gas itself is not a problem but its decay products are.
 The radioactive decay products are particles that can attach themselves to lung tissue when radon gas is inhaled.
 It is primarily the alpha radiation that causes lung cancer.
-In the United States, it is estimated that over 20,000 deaths are caused every year by radon gas.
+In the United States, it is estimated that over 21,000 deaths are caused every year by radon gas.
+About 2,900 of these deaths occur among people who have never smoked.
 As with cigarette smoking, the risk is higher with greater exposure.
 The effects are long term rather than immediate.

 * EPA Health Risks associated with Radon